City Guide for: Bonampak, Chiapas, Mexico

 Food & Cuisine

 Due to its remote location, Bonampak itself does not have restaurants or markets.
-Food options are limited to what you bring with you or what is offered as part of a tour package.
-In Lacanja Chansayab, the nearest community, you might find basic meals offered by local families.
-Expect simple, traditional Mexican fare, such as tortillas, beans, rice, and perhaps chicken or fish.
+Food options are limited to what you bring with you or what is offered by the Lacandon community in Lacanja Chansayab, the closest village.
+Expect simple, traditional Mayan cuisine, often featuring corn-based dishes like tortillas and tamales, beans, and locally sourced vegetables.
+Some tours may include a meal prepared by the local community, offering an authentic taste of the region.
 It's advisable to bring your own snacks and water, especially if you have dietary restrictions.

 Nightlife